 We need your help to accomplish this goal

-The Wilderness Land Trust needs to raise $350,000 by Oct.
-1, 2021.
+The Wilderness Land Trust needs to raise $350,000.
 Extensive staff time and due diligence is required to acquire and transfer each parcel.
 As such, 85 percent of each contribution will be used to cover the cost of land acquisition.
 The remaining 15 percent will go towards legal work, surveys, title work, field visits, and contract negotiations, among other things.

 Thank you for your consideration.
 With your generous support today, 463 acres will soon be protected forever.